-- The lawful spouse of the subscriber, unless legally separated. ("Lawful spouse" means a legal union of two persons that was validly formed in any jurisdiction.)
-However, if the spouse is an owner, partner, or corporate officer of the Participating Employer who meets the requirements in Subscriber Eligibility earlier in this section, the spouse can only enroll as a subscriber. - The domestic partner of the subscriber.
+• The lawful spouse of the subscriber, unless legally separated. ("Lawful spouse" means a legal union of two persons that was validly formed in any jurisdiction.)
+However, if the spouse is an owner, partner, or corporate officer of the Participating Employer who meets the

+However, if the spouse is an owner, partner, or corporate officer of the Participating Employer who meets the requirements in Subscriber Eligibility earlier in this section, the spouse can only enroll as a subscriber.

+- The domestic partner of the subscriber.
 Domestic partnerships that are not documented in a state domestic partnership registry must meet all requirements as stated in the signed "Affidavit of Domestic Partnership."
 All rights, benefits and obligations afforded to a "spouse" under this plan will also be afforded to an eligible domestic partner.
-In determining benefits for domestic partners and their children under this plan, the term "establishment of the domestic partnership" shall be used in place of "marriage"; the term "termination of the domestic partnership" shall be used in place of "domestic partnership". - An eligible dependent child who is under 26 years of age
+In determining benefits for domestic partners and their children under this plan, the term "establishment of the domestic partnership" shall be used in place of "marriage"; the term "termination of the domestic partnership" shall be used in place of "legal separation" and "divorce." - An eligible dependent child who is under 26 years of age